Conquering the stage as a mom.

 - Decide your family is number one and stick to it.
 I’ve had missed workouts and cardio when Pearl has been sick.
 It’s ok.
 You can never get time with your family back.

 - Prepare for meals out.
 If you know you have a family meal out, birthday party etc and you are in prep PREPARE.
 Wake up that day and decide you’ll make it work.
 I load my planned meal out into MyFitnessPal that morning and work the rest of my meals around it so that I know I’m staying on track.
 If we are going to a restaurant I can pre lookup the menu.
+If you're looking for Playtex bras, you've come to the right place.
+Playtex bras provide excellent support as well as an attractive and comfortable fit.
+Playtex 18 Hour Bras provide all-day support and are available in a variety of wirefree designs.

 "If competing is important to you it is possible.
 It will take some adjustments and hard work but I truly believe there is very few things a mom can’t accomplish if she sets her mind to it."